tgrall/tgrall-old.github.io/source/_posts/2017-01-02-getting-started-with-mqtt.markdown

 ### Install and Start a MQTT Broker

-You can find many MQTT Broker, for this example I will use one of the most common broker [Mosquitto](https://mosquitto.org).
+You can find many MQTT Brokers, for this example I will use one of the most common broker [Mosquitto](https://mosquitto.org).

 You can download and install from the [binary package](https://mosquitto.org/download/).
 I have used [Homebrew](http://brew.sh/) to install it on my Mac: